 - Divided Lunch Trays are simple divided trays that are solid in color, making them less visually distracting for children who may become overwhelmed with all of the visual clutter of the other game trays and plates

 Smaller Plate and Utensil – Using a smaller plate with less food, helps the child feel less visually overwhelmed with how much they will have to eat.
 Using a smaller spoon or fork to scoop or pierce, can give the child a better feeling of manageable food amounts.
+Read more about tips and strategies to help kids learn to hold a spoon and fork.

 Make food look more fun and less ‘foodie,’ as you create images and scenes with the food, making it more enticing to trial.
 Who doesn’t want to eat rainbow snacks or how about Flower snacks?
 These treats are fun to look at, and motivating to eat.